Murder of Derk Wiersum

 On the morning of 18 September 2019, Dutch lawyer Derk Wiersum was shot and killed near his home in Amsterdam.
 At the time of his death, Wiersum was a lawyer for state witness Nabil B. in the Marengo case against the so-called 'Mocro Maffia' led by Ridouan Taghi.
-The murder caused great shock in the world of lawyers; it was termed "an attack on the rule of law".
+The murder caused great shock in the Dutch legal community; it was termed "an attack on the rule of law".

 Background

 Derk Wiersum started as lawyer of Nabil B. in the Marengo process against the Mocro Maffia allegedly led by Ridouan Taghi in 2017.
 In the Marengo process, 16 suspects were standing trial for multiple murders and attempted murders between 2015 and 2017.
 Ridouan Taghi and his henchman Saïd Razzouki were being prosecuted for ordering these murders and for leading a criminal organization.
 Nabil B. was arrested on 14 January 2017 for prohibited possession of weapons and on 5 September 2017 for his involvement in the murder of Hakim Changachi, who was killed on 12 January 2017.
 Nabil B. was also suspected of involvement in other murders.
 Changachi was a good friend of Nabil B. and not the intended target of the attack that resulted in his murder.
 Because of this, Nabil B. felt guilty and told the family of Changachi about his involvement.
 Taghi found out about this and put Nabil B. on a death list.
 Nabil B. felt unsafe and decided to become a state witness in exchange for halving his prison sentence.
-A week after the announcement of Nabil B. being state witness, on 29 March 2018, his brother Reduan B. was killed by Shurandy 'Andy' S. Reduan B.
+A week after the announcement of Nabil B. being state witness, on 29 March 2018, his brother Reduan B. was killed by Shurandy 'Andy' S.